Pet Travel Scheme

 - transport companies offering ferry services by sea where the port of disembarkation or a port of call is situated in the territory of Great Britain (hereinafter referred to as “Ferry Operators”)

 - transport companies offering sea cruises where the port of embarkation is situated in the territory of a Member State and a stop-over is made in Great Britain (hereinafter referred to as “Cruise Operators”)

 To ensure that dogs entering Great Britain are compliant with EU disease control regulations governing the non-commercial movement of pet animals, carriers will need to agree a Memorandum of Understanding (MOU) with AHVLA.
 Once agreed, the Memorandum of Understanding and Addendum to the MOU sets out the procedures by which carriers should check for compliance with these regulations when transporting recognised assistance dogs.
-A list of Carriers with an MOU can be found on the Defra Website.
+A list of carriers with an MOU is available on GOV.UK.

 Carriers requiring assistance in drawing up a Memorandum of Understanding should contact their local AHVLA Office, which will be able to offer advice regarding the best procedures for carrying out compliance checks.

 Recognised assistance dogs carriers and community registered air carriers

 Community registered air carriers wishing to transport assistance dogs into GB should refer to the guidance notes below.
 To bring assistance dogs into Great Britain, they will need to have an agreed Memorandum of Understanding (MOU) with the Specialist Service Centre.
 In addition to the guidance notes a blank copy of the MOU is available.

 Once agreed the Memorandum of Understanding allows Community Registered Air Carriers to transport recognised assistance dogs into any approved airport in accordance with the conditions set out in the agreed MOU.
 A list of approved airports and registered carriers is available on GOV.UK.